 Note: Figure 16 presents information about e-cigarette use among all adults in the Netherlands (smokers and non-smokers).
+People aged 18 to 24 were more likely to use an e-cigarette regularly than people aged 35 and over.
+We found no difference between people aged 25 to 34 and any of the other two age groups.
 In the Netherlands, smokers are far more likely to regularly use e-cigarettes than both former smokers and those who never smoked.
-Daily smokers are more likely to have report using e-cigarettes regularly than occasional smokers
+Daily smokers are more likely to have report using e-cigarettes regularly than occasional smokers.
+This figure displays the smoking rate of the total population of the Netherlands in red for comparison.

 Figure 17.
-Proportion of non-smokers exposed to secondhand smoke indoors in 2019
+Proportion of non-smokers exposed to secondhand smoke indoors in 2020

 Note: Figure 17 contains information only about non-smoking adults, which includes former smokers and those who never smoked.
 It shows the proportion of non-smokers in the Netherlands that reported having been exposed to secondhand smoke indoors (inside homes or other indoor spaces).
-About 13.9% of non-smokers have been exposed regularly in 2019.
-Of those, 4.9% are exposed every day and 9.0% at least once per week.
+In 2020, 11.2% of non-smokers have been regularly exposed to tobacco smoke.
+Of those, 4.5% are exposed every day and 6.8% at least once per week.

 SECONDHAND SMOKE: BREATHING SOMEONE ELSE'S TOBACCO SMOKE Secondhand smoke is tobacco smoke from burning tobacco products and smoke that has been breathed out by a person smoking.
 Secondhand smoke harms your health, even if you don't smoke yourself.
 Secondhand smoke contains similar toxins as tobacco smoke and causes similar illnesses as smoking.
 It is particularly harmful to children.
 Exposing children to secondhand smoke increases their chance of getting lung infections, ear infections, and other illnesses.5 Figure 18.
-Proportion of non-smokers exposed to secondhand smoke indoors in 2019 by subgroup
+Proportion of non-smokers exposed to secondhand smoke indoors in 2020 by subgroup

 Note: Figure 18 contains information only about non-smoking adults in the Netherlands.
 It shows the proportion of non-smokers in the Netherlands that reported having been exposed to secondhand smoke indoors (inside homes or other indoor spaces).
-Most likely to be exposed regularly are those with intermediate level of educational attainment, those with a non-Western migration background, men, and those aged 18 to 24.
+People most likely to be exposed regularly are those with intermediate level of educational attainment, those with a non-Western migration background, men, and those aged 18 to 24.
+Non-smokers with a non-Western migration background were more likely to report having been exposed regularly than non-smokers with no migration background, but both groups did not differ significantly from the group of people with a Western migration background.
 Due to rounding, some of the percentages do not add up to their total.
+This figure displays the smoking rate of the total population of the Netherlands in red for comparison.